dvho/BabyCup/README.md

 # Baby Cup
-Baby Cup is a fully autonomous Artificial Emotional Intelligence UI.
-I created him entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries, or dependencies (except for Webpack and Babel for your convenience).
+_Baby Cup_ is a fully autonomous Artificial Emotional Intelligence UI.
+I designed and coded him entirely in HTML/CSS/JavaScript without the use of image files, frameworks/libraries or any dependencies (except for Webpack and Babel for your convenience).

 <img src="https://user-images.githubusercontent.com/45696445/51090704-f8774f00-174d-11e9-976c-aef6f2ac3eac.jpg">

 _________________________

 #### How to Use
-Baby Cup will spring to life in any browser but if you wish to talk to him Web Speech API is currently only supported in Chrome.
+_Baby Cup_ will spring to life in any browser but if you wish to talk to him Web Speech API is currently only supported in Chrome.
 If you're using Chrome say "Baby Cup" to get his attention and "Bye Baby Cup" if you want to stop talking to him.
 _________________________

 #### Features